JosefGst/cam_mon/README.md

   - [Linting](#linting)
 - [TODO](#todo)

-Monitor a camera node.
+Monitor a realsense camera node.
-Sometimes the ROS node is running without showing any errors,  however no topics are published.
-In case the camera is not publishing or the image is overexposed then it will restart the node.
+The realsense camera frequemtly keeps overexposing the image during startup.
+To emitigate this issue a simple disable and enable service call can reduce this issue successfuly.
+The node subscribe to the image topic.
+Once a image is received the camera will be disabled and reenabled.
+Afterwards the node has done it's part and shuts down.

-## Setup
+## Requirenments
-(Optional) For the demo to work install.

-    sudo apt install ros-noetic-usb-cam
+Only works with realsense camera.

 ## Run